New subvariants, family gatherings may bring more Covid-19 after holiday, but experts don't expect severe surge

 Covid-19 cases, hospitalizations and deaths have remained flat for the past four weeks.
 But it's not gone: On average, more than 300 Americans die and 3,400 people are hospitalized each day with Covid-19, according to CDC data.

-Nobody knows exactly what will happen with the BQ variants.
-Many experts say they feel hopeful that we won't see the big waves of winters past -- certainly nothing like the original Omicron variant, with its jaw-dropping peak of nearly a million new daily infections.
+Nobody knows exactly what will happen with the BQ variants. -- certainly nothing like the original Omicron variant, with its jaw-dropping peak of nearly a million new daily infections.

 There's reason for optimism on a number of fronts.